6.1 Academic Integrity

 Allowing it to be thought that another's ideas or phrasings are one's own by failing to provide proper acknowledgement.
 Some examples are:

-• Submitting the same piece of work in more than one course without the permission of the instructors
+Submitting the same piece of work in more than one course or assignment without the permission of the instructors.

 Contract Cheating

-Contract cheating is a very serious form of plagiarism that involves outsourcing academic work to pay-for-profit websites or others and submitting the work as the student's own.
+Contract cheating is a very serious form of plagiarism that involves outsourcing academic work to a third-party including, but not limited to, a commercial provider, current or former student, family member or acquaintance, and submitting the work as one's own.

 Use of Unauthorized Materials